top of page

 In this way, we hope to become not only better improvisers, but better people.

 ImprovWorks Berlin is dedicated to increasing the diversity of voices on Berlin's stages.
-We offer two free-of-charge spots in each of our classes for members of under-represented groups or marginalized communities.
+We offer two half-price spots in each of our classes for members of under-represented groups or marginalized communities.
 If you wish to apply for one of these scholarships, please see HERE.

 All of our staff and students agree to a Code of Conduct before working or taking classes with us, and we will remove customers who are engaging in any kind of intolerance or harassment.